AI Development14 min read

 Android XR & AI Glasses: Developer Guide 2026

-Complete developer guide to Android XR and Google AI glasses launching in 2026.
-Learn about Project Aura, Gemini integration, Android XR SDK, and building apps for Google's AI eyewear platform.
+Developer guide to Android XR and Google AI glasses in 2026.
+Learn Project Aura, Gemini integration, Android XR SDK, and building AI eyewear apps.

 Digital Applied Team